Iepoev/Thesis/paper/source/07_medische_context.md

 #### Heart Rate variability

 Heart Rate variability is the variation in time between each heartbeat.
 This variation is affected by the autonomic nervous system and will increase from parasympathetic/rest-and-digest activity and decrease from sympathetic/fight-or-flight activity.
 A healthy ANS is one that can quickly activate or deactivate either stimuli, so being able to quickly change from low to high variation and vice-versa is a measure of good physical and mental health and high stress resilience [@Dong2018].
-Habitual aerobic exercise appears to aid the maintenance of higher HRV in active subjects when compared with age- and weight-matched sedentary subjects [@DeMeersman], and correlates with VO2 Max [@Buchheit2006].
+Habitual aerobic exercise appears to aid the maintenance of higher HRV in active subjects when compared with age- and weight-matched sedentary subjects [@DeMeersman], and correlates with VO$_{2max}$ [@Buchheit2006].

 Not all HRV measures are created equal; HF, SDNN and RMSSD were statistically significantly higher in athletes than in controls, but other resting HRV parameters were not statistically different between groups [@Danieli2014].
 It is equally important to compare HRV measures not in a vaccuum but from longitudinal monitoring.
 In the case of elite athletes training for an upcoming event, another study found weekly and 7-day rolling averaged Ln rMSSD and the Ln rMSSD to R–R interval ratio as practically useful to represent a meaningful change in fatigue and/or fitness.
 In the same study, increasing HRV values were shown to be a possible sign of positive adaptation and/or coping with training load, while reductions in HRV in the week/days before pinnacle events may represent increasing freshness and readiness to perform [@Plews2013].